Mwajiduddin/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b18.png" />
 </p>

 Here select "ICMP" under Protocol and "Deny" under Action.
-Change the Priority value above SSH's 300 so that the rule we made will be the first rule enact, here I've chose 200 as the rule's Priority value and click Add.
+Change the Priority value above SSH's 300 so that the rule we made will be the first rule enact, here I've chosen 200 as the rule's Priority value and then click Add.
 And once you're done adding this rule, notice the network traffic in Wireshark and Powershell, it basically shows that the Windows VM is pinging the Ubuntu VM yet there is no connection between them.

 <p align="center">